 As a carer, you are entitled to an assessment of your needs.
 You can request a carer’s assessment by contacting the local council adult social services department .It is a gateway to services, support, information and advice.

 The Carers Emergency Card

-To apply for a South Glos card (person cared for lives in South Glos) card call The Carers Support Centre CarersLine on 0117 965 2200
+To apply for a card you can call The Carers Support Centre CarersLine on 0117 965 2200

 The Young Carers – The Care’s Support Centre

 They support children and young people aged 8 to 18 in Bristol and South Glos who provide substantial care for a family member who is ill, disabled or misusing substances.
 They work with families and give one to one support to individual young carers, they provide social activities and outings, and they work with professionals and agencies.

 Referrals can be made by professionals or by families themselves.
 Please contact or visit their website for the referral forms.
 Leaflets are available upon request.